In copy, there are 4 main emotions you want to trigger in your reader’s mind.

 Psychology studies have shown that when people consider something “risky,” they also judge that thing’s benefits as less valuable.

-Conversely, when folks deem something as “safe,” they automatically attribute higher value to that thing’s benefits.
+Conversely, when folks deem something as “safe,” they automatically attribute a higher value to that thing’s benefits.

 This might feel counterintuitive to the real world, where higher risk usually comes tied to higher potential rewards, but copywriters are not selling to logical beings…